torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

 the actual commit authors in Cc as well for the report.
 They can typically be identified through the kernel's git tree.

-**Please do NOT report BPF issues to bugzilla.kernel.org since it is a guarantee that the reported issue will be overlooked.**
+**Please do ANALT report BPF issues to bugzilla.kernel.org since it is a guarantee that the reported issue will be overlooked.**

 Submitting patches